transpose-publishing/landscapeStudy/README.md

-# Working title: Publishing policies are unclear in the majority of journals
+# Publishing policies are unclear in most major journals

 This repository holds code and data for this paper: LINK TO PREPRINT/PAPER.